Is Task-Specific Training Necessary for Anomaly Detection?: Abstract

 \section{Abstract}

-Current state-of-the-art multi-class unsupervised anomaly detection (MUAD) methods rely on training encoder–decoder models to reconstruct anomaly-free features.
-We first show these approaches have an inherent fidelity–stability dilemma in how they detect anomalies via reconstruction residuals.
-We then abandon the reconstruction paradigm entirely and propose Retrieval-based Anomaly Detection (RAD).
-RAD is a training-free approach that stores anomaly-free features in a memory and detects anomalies through multi-level retrieval, matching test patches against the memory.
+Current state-of-the-art multi-class unsupervised anomaly detection (MUAD) methods rely on training encoder--decoder models to reconstruct anomaly-free features.
+However, we argue that such task-specific training is costly under distribution shifts, and that reconstruction-based residual scoring further faces a fidelity--stability dilemma.
+Existing training-free alternatives, in turn, remain prone to cross-category and cross-region mismatches in MUAD.
+Motivated by these limitations, we propose Retrieval-based Anomaly Detection (RAD), a task-specific training-free framework that stores anomaly-free features in a memory and detects anomalies through multi-level retrieval, matching test patches against the memory.
 Experiments demonstrate that RAD achieves state-of-the-art performance across four established benchmarks (MVTec-AD, VisA, Real-IAD, 3D-ADAM) under both standard and few-shot settings.
 On MVTec-AD, RAD reaches 96.7\% Pixel AUROC with just a single anomaly-free image compared to 98.5\% of RAD's full-data performance.
-We further prove that retrieval-based scores theoretically upper-bound reconstruction-residual scores.
-Collectively, these findings overturn the assumption that MUAD requires task-specific training, showing that state-of-the-art anomaly detection is feasible with memory-based retrieval.
+Collectively, these findings overturn the assumption that MUAD requires task-specific training, showing that state-of-the-art anomaly detection is feasible with training-free memory-based retrieval.
 Our code is available at \url{https://github.com/longkukuhi/RAD}.